Acupuncture and Other Natural Solutions for Menopausal Disorder

 Foods that nourish Yin include slimy foods like tendons, bone broth, and mushrooms.

-To keep your Yin up, you have to hydrate.
+To keep your Yin up, you also need to hydrate.

 Foods that balance hormones: